ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

               }
       }

-#. the logging dictionaries divided in:
+The logging dictionaries divided in:

 .. code-block:: python
   :caption: EXEC_LOGGING_CONFIG: dictionary configuring how the execution commands are being logged by the system.
 Useful for debugging.